MohammadRezaGholamizadeh/DotnetReportsEngine.ReadmeGeneration/README.md

 | `generator` | `ReadmeGenerator` | ** **Required.**                      |
 | `feedBackDetail` | `String` | ** **Required.**                      |

+This Method Generate Text Format For FeedBack Info That You Want To Add It To ReadMe File.

 * SetGitHub_AboutMe(generator, gitHub_AboutMe)

 | Parameter | Type     | Description                |
 | -------- | ------- | ------------------------- |
 | `generator` | `ReadmeGenerator` | ** **Required.**                      |
 | `gitHub_AboutMe` | `String` | ** **Required.**                      |

+This Method Generate Text Format For Your Personal Description Abount YourSelf That You Want To Add It To ReadMe File.

 * SetGitHub_Introduction(generator, gitHub_Introduction)